Shriram-Gunasekar/Hartley-Autoencoder/README.md

 # Hartley-Autoencoder
-Using a Hartley Transform, an involutional transformation operation in autoencoder s
+Using a Hartley Transform, an involutional transformation operation in autoencoders